-Serum gp120-specific antibody endpoint titers evaluated enzyme-linked were by MaxiSorpTM immunoabsorbant assay (ELISA). microtiter plates (Thermo Scientific, Rochester, NY) were coated with 1 μg/ml of HIV-gp140 (Immune Technology, New York, NY) overnight and blocked with 1% bovine serum albumin (BSA, Sigma) in saline for 1 hour.
-Plates were incubated with mouse sera for 2 hours and total IgG, IgG1, IgG2b, IgG2c and IgG3were detected with biotinylated antibodies (Southern Biotech, Birmingham, AL) followed by HRP-conjugated streptavidin (R&D Systems, Minneapolis, MN).
-Serum titers were determined as the highest dilution of immune serum producing values (A{450nm}) greater than or equal to the average plus three times the standard deviation of pre-immune serum at the lowest dilution.
+Serum Antibody Responses-Serum gp120-specific antibody end point titers were evaluated by ELISA.
+MaxiSorpTM microtiter plates (Thermo Scientific, Rochester, NY) were coated with 1 μg/ml of HIV-gp140 (Immune Technology, New York, NY) overnight and blocked with 1% BSA (Sigma) in saline for 1 h.
+Plates were incubated with mouse sera for 2 h, and total IgG, IgG1, IgG2b, IgG2c, and IgG3 were detected with biotinylated antibodies (Southern Biotech, Birmingham, AL) followed by HRP-conjugated streptavidin (R&D Systems, Minneapolis, MN).
+Serum titers were determined as the highest dilution of immune serum producing values ($A{450 \text{ nm}}$) greater than or equal to the average plus three times the standard deviation of preimmune serum at the lowest dilution.

-T-cell stimulation assay (ELISpot)

-ELISpot assays were performed mainly as described (55,56).
-Spleens were collected and homogenized to obtain single cell suspensions 7 following the final immunization. davs Splenocytes were filtered through a 40 μm mesh, and red blood cells were lysed with RBC Lysis Buffer (Sigma).
-Cells were seeded in triplicate into pre-coated ELISpot plates (Millipore, Bedford, MA) at 2.5 x 105/well in RPMI 1640 (Lonza, Basel, Switzerland) with 10% heat inactivated FBS (HyCone, Logan, UT), 1% Ciprofloxacin and 50 μM 2-mercaptoethanol Antigen-specific stimulation was (Sigma). performed with truncated peptide pools [G pool (peptides 8840-8853) or V3 pool (8836-8844), NIH AIDS Research and Reference Reagent Program] derived from clade B consensus Env peptide pool at 2 μg/ml as previously described (57).
-Control wells contained either media alone (mock) or 20 ng/ml phorbol 12-myristate (PMA) and 500 ng/ml ionomycin (Sigma, St. Louis, MO).
-Stimulations were carried out for 18-20 hours at 37°C in 5% CO2 and IFN_Y, IL-2, IL-4 (Mabtech, Mariemont, OH) and IL-6 (BD Biosciences, San Diego, CA) ELISpot assays were conducted per the manufacturer's directions.
-Cytokine spots were visualized using a CTL Imager and counted ImmunospotTM software with (Cellular Technology Ltd., Shaker Heights, OH).
+T-cell Stimulation Assay (ELISpot)-ELISpot assays were performed mainly as described (55, 56).
+Spleens were collected and homogenized to obtain single cell suspensions 7 days following the final immunization.
+Splenocytes were filtered through a 40- μ m mesh, and red blood cells were lysed with RBC lysis buffer (Sigma).
+Cells were seeded in triplicate into precoated ELISpot plates (Millipore, Bedford, MA) at 2.5 \times 105/ well in RPMI 1640 (Lonza, Basel, Switzerland) with 10% heatinactivated FBS (HyClone, Logan, UT), 1% ciprofloxacin, and 50 μM 2-mercaptoethanol (Sigma).
+Antigen-specific stimulation was performed with truncated peptide pools (G pool (peptides 8840 - 8853) or V3 pool (8836 - 8844), National Institutes of Health AIDS Research and Reference Reagent Program) derived from clade B consensus Env peptide pool at 2 μ g/ml as previously described (57).
+Control wells contained either media alone (mock) or 20 ng/ml phorbol 12-myristate 13-acetate and 500 ng/ml ionomycin (Sigma).
+Stimulations were carried out for 18-20 h at 37 °C in 5% CO2 and IFN_y, IL-2, IL-4 (Mabtech, Mariemont, OH), and IL-6 (BD Biosciences, San Diego, CA) ELISpot assays were conducted per the manufacturer's directions.
+Cytokine spots were visualized using a CTL Imager and counted with ImmunospotTM software (Cellular Technology Ltd., Shaker Heights, OH).

-Statistics

-Results are presented as means \pm standard error of the mean (SEM).
+Statistics-The results are presented as means \pm S.E.
 All experiments were repeated at least two times.
 Statistical analysis was performed with GraphPad Prism 6.02.
 To evaluate the differences between two groups, the two-tailed t test was used.
-Alternatively, one-way ANOVA with Tukey's post-test was used.
+Alternatively, one-way analysis of variance with Tukey's posttest was used.